 The last few years of eCommerce have seen a huge emphasis on personalisation, with customers wanting more and more household items personalised for themselves or as gifts for their loved ones.

 Popular products include blankets, bed sheets, cushions, towels, mugs, pictures or games.
 Whether you produce these locally or they are made abroad and delivered to you will be a useful exercise to determine your pricing, packaging and delivery times.
+Packaging can make or break the brand.
+Customers are first drawn on to your brand’s design so having premium packaging will allow you to have a huge boost in your business.

 Or perhaps, you might look at creating a product in-house and selling this online, such as a bakery business, bracelets or gifts.
+Regardless of your product, consider hiring a company that specializes in ecommerce fulfillment solutions, as this can simplify a big part of your business for you.

 You could also look at eCommerce as a subscription business, whereby you sell an interesting product to a group of passionate consumers every month in the post, including flowers, cocktail subscriptions, coffee, tea or books.